bbatsov/blog/_posts/2011-06-19-django-vs-rails.markdown

 (admittedly), but still - I've played a lot with Python recently.
 Django, however, was completely new to me.
-In this article I'll try to compare the frameworks in a totally friendly way; if you've expect an epic flame war post you may very well stop reading here.
+In this article I'll try to compare the frameworks in a totally friendly way; if you've expected an epic flame war post you may very well stop reading here.
 I'm obviously no Rails/Django guru, so if I've written something that is wrong - please feel free to correct me.